ropensci/rfishbase/README.md

     10 Salmo trutta              very high           60.0
     # ... with 108 more rows

+Alternatively, just subset the table using the standard column selection in base R (`[[`) or `dplyr::select`.

 ### FishBase Docs: Discovering data

 Unfortunately identifying what fields come from which tables is often a challenge.
 Each summary page on fishbase.org includes a list of additional tables with more information about species ecology, diet, occurrences, and many other things. `rfishbase` provides functions that correspond to most of these tables.

 Because `rfishbase` accesses the back end database, it does not always line up with the web display.
 Frequently `rfishbase` functions will return more information than is available on the web versions of the these tables.
 Some information found on the summary homepage for a species is not available from the `species` summary function, but must be extracted from a different table.
 For instance, the species `Resilience` information is not one of the fields in the `species` summary table, despite appearing on the species homepage of fishbase.org.
 To discover which table this information is in, we can use the special `rfishbase` function `list_fields`, which will list all tables with a field matching the query string:

 ``` r
 list_fields("Resilience")